DeaSTL/pygame-game/README.md

 # pygame-game
-An easy setup file for python
+An easy setup file for pygame

 # Example